BritishPandaChick/BritishPandaChick/README.md

 I'm a fullstack web developer from Akron, Ohio that specializes in creating the front end elements on web applications, translating web designs into websites using JavaScript and WordPress, and maintaining websites by testing for usability and accessibilty.
 I am also an online coding instructor at Coding with Kids, an organization that teaches kids coding concepts.
 I teach Python to students of all ages and coach them through different Python projects.
 In addition to teaching coding to kids, I have 9 years of teaching exprience mentoring and differentating curriculum to fit individual learning styles of different students.
 I'm looking to transition into a full time remote front end role that uses JavaScript and JavaScript frameworks so businesses can get online quicker and easily connect with the customers they want to work with.

 ## About Sarah
-✍️ I have managed 3 blogs ever since 2015.
+✍️ I have managed 3 blogs from 2015 - 2021 .
 I managed The Original BritishPandaChick, BritishPandaChick Codes, and Needlework Kits.
 Now I write posts on Code Newbie and DEV.

 * Follow me on [DEV](https://dev.to/theoriginalbpc).
 * Follow me on [Code Newbie](https://community.codenewbie.org/theoriginalbpc).